NMLS Resource Center Redesign

 NMLS Resource Center (Before Redesign)

-To keep the effort focused and impactful, we prioritized the redesign around six core NMLS workflows that small companies most frequently use.
+To keep the effort focused and impactful, we prioritized the redesign around six core NMLS workflows.
 The goal was to simplify navigation and reduce dependency on support calls.
 These high-priority workflows included:

-To keep the effort focused and impactful, we prioritized the redesign around six core NMLS workflows that small companies most frequently use.
+To keep the effort focused and impactful, we prioritized the redesign around six core NMLS workflows.
 The goal was to simplify navigation and reduce dependency on support calls.
 These high-priority workflows included:

 👤 Account Creation